Datafication: Examples

-Examples of datafication as applied to social and communication media are how Twitter datafies stray thoughts or datafication of HR by LinkedIn and others.
-Alternative examples are diverse and include aspects of the built environment, and design via engineering and or other tools that tie data to formal, functional or other physical media outcomes.
-Data collection and -processing for optimal control (e.g. shape optimization) is an example.
+Datafication is often applied to social and communication media.
+Some examples include how Twitter datafies stray thoughts, as well as datafication of HR by LinkedIn and others.

+Other examples include aspects of the build environment, and design via engineering and or other tools that tie data to formal, functional, or other physical media outcomes.
+Data collection and processing for optimal control (e.g., shape optimization) is another example.